JamesLi128/Haolin-Li/content/english/_index.md

 ---
+# Introduction
+introduction:
+  title: "Haolin Li"
+  email: "hli230@jh.edu"
+  affiliation: "Johns Hopkins University, AMS"
+  content: |
+    I'm currently a master in Data Science at Johns Hopkins University, my ongoing capstone project supervised by professor Amitabh Basu is about the mathematics of neural networks.
+We are trying to prove a special case of an open conjecture that the family of function represented by shallower ReLU networks are strictly contained in that of the deeper ones, given the same input dimension.
+I obtained my Bachelor's degree from Renmin University of China in Mathematics and Applied Mathematics, where I was exposed to a wide range of topics.
+I have finished my PhD application for Fall 2025, here I want to express my gratitude to Amitabh Basu, James Schimidt, Luana Ruiz, and Mateo Diaz for their recommendations.
+Hopefully I will update some exciting news soon.
+  interest: |
+    I expect my research interest to drift overtime, currently I'm fascinated by the mathematics of AI, graph-based computations, and optimization.
+I'm curious about why some intuition works mathematically, and if it's possible to adapt AI in the development of mathematics.
+  image: "/images/profile.jpg"
 # Banner
 banner:
   title: "The Ultimate Starter Template You Need To Start Your Hugo Project"
+  content: |
-  content: "Hugoplate is a free starter template built with Hugo and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time."
+    Hugoplate is a free starter template built with Hugo and TailwindCSS, providing everything you need to jumpstart your Hugo project and save valuable time.

+    Here is a math equation: $ E = mc^2 $

+    And here is a block of math equation:
+    $$
+    \int_0^\infty e^{-x^2} dx = \frac{\sqrt{\pi}}{2}
+    $$

+    And here is another line of equation:
+    $$
+    \mathbb{R}^d, \mathcal{U}
+    $$

+    And this is an inline math equation: $\forall x \in \mathbb{R}$
   image: "/images/banner.png"
   # button:
   #   enable: false